turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_jquery.markdown

 * each browser has a slightly different JS interface
 * jQuery can interact with all browsers

 #### What can you do with jQuery?

-* find elements in an HTML document
+* find HTML elements and content
-* change HTML content
+* manipulate HTML content
+* manipulate style (CSS)
-* listen to what a user does and react
+* react to what a user does
-* animate content on a page
+* animate content
-* talk over the network to fetch new content
+* fetch content using AJAX

 #### jQuery basics